danielfett/inetbox.py/README.md

 There are some specifics for certain settings:

  * `target_temp_room` and `heating_mode` must both be enabled for the heating to work.
 It's best to set both together as in the example above.
+If you set one without the other, a default for the other will be applied - this is configurable, see settings below.
  * `target_temp_room` can be set to 0 to turn off the heating, and 5-30 degrees otherwise.
  * `heating_mode` can be set to `off`, `eco` and `high` and defines the fan intensity for room heating.
  * `target_temp_water` must be set to one of `0` (off), `40` (equivalent to selecting 'eco' on the display), `60` ('high'), or `200` (boost)